cypress-io/cypress/README.md

 ### XHR spying and stubbing

 The mount function automatically wraps XMLHttpRequest giving you an ability to intercept XHR requests your component might do.
-For full documentation see [https://on.cypress.io/network-requests].
+For full documentation see [Network Requests](https://on.cypress.io/network-requests).
 In this repo see [components/AjaxList.vue](components/AjaxList.vue) and the corresponding tests [cypress/integration/ajax-list-spec.js](cypress/integration/ajax-list-spec.js).

 ```js
 // component use axios to get list of users